rackerlabs/technical-blog/_posts/2015-04-08-gophercloud-update.markdown

 ```

 ## AllPages Method
-We've added a new method named `AllPages` that allows users to retrieve all the pages from a `List` call without iterating.
+We've added a new method named `AllPages` that allows users to retrieve all the pages from a `List` call without worrying about pagination.
 For example, to retrieve all RackConnect Load Balancer Pools:
 ```go
 import "github.com/rackspace/gophercloud/rackspace/rackconnect/v3/lbpools"
 allPages, err := lbpools.List(client).AllPages()